Patterns in Sinai's walk: The process of wells in the environment

 For $h>0$, if there is a minimal well of depth at least $h$ containing zero in its domain, we define $x_f(h)$ to be the smallest point in the domain of the well where $f$ attains its minimum value on the well.
 If there is none, we let $x_f(h)=0$.
 Finally, we let $x_f(0)=0$.

-For almost all two sided Brownian paths $B$, for all $h>0$, there is a unique point where $B$ attains its minimum in the minimal well of depth at least $h$ containing 0, and there is such a well.
+For almost all two-sided Brownian paths $B$, for all $h>0$, there is a unique point where $B$ attains its minimum in the minimal well of depth at least $h$ containing 0, and there is such a well.
 For such paths, $x_B$ is a left-continuous step function.
-Moreover, $x_B$ has the following monotonicity property: if $h_1<h_2$ and $x_B(h_1), x_B(h_2)$ have the same sign, then $|x_B(h_1)|\le |x_B(h_2)|$.
+Moreover, $x_B$ has the following monotonicity property: if $h_1<h_2$ and $x_B(h_1), x_B(h_2)$ have the same sign, then $|x_B(h_1)|\le|x_B(h_2)|$.

-Finally, $x_B$ inherits a scaling property from Brownian motion, namely for $a>0$
+Finally, $x_B$ inherits a scaling property from Brownian motion, namely for $a>0,$

-\nid The first step towards the proof of Theorem \ref{bLDP} is to study the behavior of the function $x_B$.
-More precisely, we will try to understand the probability that $x_B$ is close to a particular step function.
+The first step toward the proof of Theorem~\ref{bLDP} is to study the behavior of the function $x_B$.
+More precisely, we will try to understand the probability that $x_B$ is close to a particular step function.\vadjust{\goodbreak}